Transgender people in sports: United Kingdom

 The England and Wales Cricket Board announced in May 2025 that only those whose biological sex was female would be able to participate in women's and girls' cricket.

 The Football Association's policy, from 1 June 2025, is that transgender women are not allowed to play in women's football in England.
 The Scottish Football Association's policy, since the start of season 2025/6, is that only biological females are permitted to play in competitive girls' and women's football which it governs.

-England Netball policy, from 1 September 2025, will be to recognise female netball, male netball and mixed netball as three distinct gender participation categories with the female category exclusively for players born female, irrespective of their gender identity.
+England Netball policy, from 1 September 2025, is to recognise female netball, male netball and mixed netball as three distinct gender participation categories with the female category exclusively for players born female, irrespective of their gender identity.

 New Zealand

 Sport New Zealand and High Performance Sport New Zealand, crown agencies that lead active recreation and sport across New Zealand, are developing guiding principles for the inclusion of transgender participants in community sport.
 This publication will guide sport and recreation organizations at a national level toward developing a policy within their respective sport codes covering transgender inclusion in community sport, but not elite sport.

 New Zealand Rugby is reviewing its own transgender guidelines for grassroots community rugby with Sport New Zealand in consultation with stakeholders.
 Their stance on elite sport remains consistent with World Rugby's transgender eligibility and participation policy for professional rugby.